eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 Traversing a [graph]({{ '/data-structures-and-algorithms/data-structures/graphs' | relative_url }}) to visit every edge and vertex is a common problem {% cite algorithm-design-manual -l 161 %}.

 It's usually necessary to keep track of whether a vertex has been visited or not to avoid visiting vertices multiple times.
-This can be using a flag {% cite algorithm-design-manual -l 161 %}.
+This can be achieved by using a flag {% cite algorithm-design-manual -l 161 %}.

 In this section, a vertex can exist in one of three states during traversal: